insideout/ai/_posts/_archive/2020-01-27-google-needs-to-fix-its-notoriously-bad-bilingual-speech-recognition-on-assistant-and-gboard-updated.md

 ---
 category: news
 title: "Google needs to fix its notoriously bad bilingual speech recognition on Assistant and Gboard (Updated)"
 excerpt: "Speech recognition has consistently gotten better over the years, which has allowed impressive sci-fi tech like smart speakers to enter our homes.
-There's one department where Google needs to step up its game, though: multilingual speakers are having a ..."
+There's one department where Google needs to step up its game, though: multilingual speakers are having a hard time using more than one language on any Google product.
+While there are a lot of people ..."
 publishedDateTime: 2020-01-27T06:50:00Z
 webUrl: "https://www.androidpolice.com/2020/01/26/google-bad-bilingual-speech-recognition/"
 ampWebUrl: "https://www.androidpolice.com/2020/01/26/google-bad-bilingual-speech-recognition/?amp"